Abhiram-Rakesh/Nginx-Load-Balancer-Demo/README.md

 The installer will automatically:
  - Detect the project root
  - Install Docker (if missing)
- - Install Docker COmpose
+ - Install Docker Compose
  - Start the full stack
  - Test connectivity
  - Print troubleshoot instructions

 #### 3. Starting & Stopping the containers after installation

-If the containers are stopped, use
+If the containers are stopped, use to check if they are live.
 ```
   docker ps
 ```

-to check if they are live, If they are not start the load balancer setup using the start script
+If they are not started the load balancer setup using the start script

 ```
   sudo ./scripts/start.sh